Women we love: Lea DeLaria

 It was 1982 when DeLaria moved to San Francisco to pursue her comedy.
 Her sexuality and identity as a big butch dyke formed part of her on-stage persona from the beginning.

-Music has also been a theme running throughout DeLaria’s career.
-Making the move into musical comedy and Broadway productions.
+Music has also been a theme running throughout DeLaria’s career, enabling her to make the move into musical comedy and Broadway productions.

 As well as stage and screen appearances, DeLaria has released a number of recordings of jazz standards, and has toured extensively with her music.

-It was 2013 when DeLaria hit the screens in Orange Is The New Black.
+It was 2013 when DeLaria hit our screens in Orange Is The New Black.

 DeLaria received the Equality Illinois Freedom Award in 2015 for her work as “a cutting-edge performer who has used her talent to entertain and enlighten millions of Americans”.